abangdd/nobodyDL/README.md

-	Here are some prons of this model: a littel bit higher accuracy than other pre-trained imagenet-1k models relesaed by popular DL tools such as Caffe, mxnet model structure as simple as VGGNet, which makes it easier to be used in object detection and semantic segmentation tasks than BN-Inception, and easier to be migrated into other DL tools or platforms inference speed about 4 times faster than VGGNet 16, so it can accelerate most VGGNet based systems from quasi-realtime to realtime moderate model size, about 50M binary storage memory saving, can hold mini-batch size 128 on GTX980Ti, up to 256 if smart memory allocators added
+	Here are some prons of this model: a littel bit higher accuracy than other pre-trained imagenet-1k models relesaed by popular DL tools such as Caffe, mxnet network structure as simple as VGGNet, which makes it easier to be used in object detection and semantic segmentation tasks than BN-Inception, and easier to be migrated into other DL tools or platforms inference speed about 4 times faster than VGGNet 16, so it can accelerate most VGGNet based systems from quasi-realtime to realtime moderate model size, about 50M binary storage memory saving, can hold mini-batch size 128 on GTX980Ti, up to 256 if smart memory allocators added